What is a prepayment penalty and how can you avoid it?

 Prepayment penalties are less common on other types of loans, but it’s possible you’ll encounter them at some point.
 For instance, certain auto loans come with a prepayment penalty clause.

-Some personal loans may do as well, though many personal loan lenders specifically advertise that they don’t have these fees.
+Some personal loans may have these fees as well, though many personal loan lenders specifically advertise that they don’t have these fees.
 You might also come across a prepayment penalty on a home equity line of credit, or HELOC.

 Take note: Lenders are not allowed to charge you a prepayment penalty if you pay your student loans off early.
 Additionally, federal credit unions aren’t allowed to charge prepayment penalties on any loans (although state-chartered credit unions can charge them on certain loans, provided the state allows it).